 Oscar Wilde (1854-1900)

-A selective list of online literary criticism for the Victorian era Irish playwright, novelist, and poet Oscar Wilde, favoring signed articles by recognized scholars and articles published in peer-reviewed sources
+A selective list of online literary criticism for the Victorian-era Irish playwright and novelist Oscar Wilde, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "Oscar Wilde."
-Articles on Wilde's techniques, themes, biography, and the Victorian background.
+Articles on Wilde's techniques, themes, biography, and the Victorian background, some by Professor Landow, others by his best students.
 The Victorian Web, ed.
 George Landow.

 "Oscar Wilde."
-A biography and introduction to Wilde, includes a list of his works and a recommended reading list.
+Encyclopedia-type article on Wilde, includes a list of his works and recommended reading.
 Poetry Foundation.

 Varty, Anne.
 "Oscar Wilde."
-Literary Encyclopedia.
-Eds.
+An introduction to Wilde, from a service that provides signed literary criticism by experts in their field, and is available to individuals for a reasonably-priced subscription.
+Literary Encyclopedia, Eds.
 Robert Clark, Emory Elliott, Janet Todd.
-An introduction to Wilde, from a database that provides signed literary criticism by experts in their field, and is available to individuals for a reasonably-priced subscription [subscription service].

 Alkalay-Gut, Karen.
 "The Thing He Loves: Murder as Aesthetic Experience in The Ballad of Reading Gaol."
 On the central act of murder which opens The Ballad of Reading Gaol.
-Victorian Poetry 35 (1997) [first page only, blurred, jstor].
+In Victorian Poetry 35, 3 (Fall 1997) [free at jstor].

 Clausson, Nils. "'Culture and Corruption': Paterian Self-Development versus Gothic Degeneration in Oscar Wilde's The Picture of Dorian Gray."
 On the connection between Dorian Gray and Walter Pater's Marius the Epicurian and the Gothic tradition.
 Papers on Language and Literature 39, 4 (Fall 2003) [sub ser, questia].